katerina2901/NLA_Topology_team/README.md

 get_history: This function returns the history of previous iterations.

-postprocess_history_: This method for post-processing the results of the optimization process, including those derived from a pre-trained grid.
+postprocess_history_: This method for post-processing the results of the optimization process.